Drafting a policy

-- The policy grants the institution certain non-exclusive rights to future research articles published by faculty.
-This sort of policy typically offers a waiver option or opt-out for authors.
+- The policy grants the institution certain nonexclusive rights to future research articles published by faculty.
+This sort of policy typically offers authors a waiver option or opt-out from that license.
 It also requires deposit in the repository.

 - We recommend type #1 in this guide.
 Most of the good practices collected here are about that sort of policy.

-- The policy requires faculty to retain certain non-exclusive rights when they publish future research articles.
-Whether or not it offers a waiver option for authors, it requires deposit in the repository.
+- The policy requires faculty to retain certain nonexclusive rights when they publish future research articles.
+Whether or not it offers authors a waiver option, it requires deposit in the repository.

 - The policy seeks no rights at all, and simply requires deposit in the repository.
 If the institution already has permission to make a work OA, then it makes it OA from the moment of deposit.
 Otherwise the deposit will be "dark" (non-OA) until the institution can obtain permission to make it OA.
 During the period of dark deposit, at least the metadata will be OA.